academe/SagePay-Integration/README.md

 Handling the 3D Secure result involves two steps:

-1. Passing the result to Sage Pay to get the final transaction state (WARNING: see note below).
+1. Passing the result to Sage Pay to get the 3D Secure state (CAUTION: see note below).
-2. If successful, fetching the final transaction from Sage Pay.
+2. Fetching the final transaction result from Sage Pay.

 ```php
     $request = new Request\CreateSecure3D(